 Disciples LGBTQ+ alliance and Open and Affirming Coalition

-Canoe Camp Church of Christ is proudly listed as Open & Affirming by Disciples LGBTQ+ Alliance of the Christian (Disciples of Christ) denomination and the Open and Affirming Coalition of the United Church of Christ denomination.
+Canoe Camp Church is proudly listed as Open & Affirming by Disciples LGBTQ+ Alliance of the Christian (Disciples of Christ) denomination and the Open and Affirming Coalition of the United Church of Christ denomination.
 We believe that "all means all" meaning that ALL people are welcome to participate fully in the life of the church.
 You can find out more about the Open and Affirming Coalition at their website http://openandaffirming.org/ and the disciples LGBTQ+ Alliance at their website http://disciplesallianceq.org/.

 Christian Church's (Disciples of Christ) Beliefs